ansible-collections/infra.ai/docs/playbooks.md

 NOTE: if wrong host is booted from ISO, then operation system will be destroyed.

 Before running the playbook:
- - RHAI ISO image needs to be downloaded.
+ - RHEL AI ISO image needs to be downloaded.
    It is available at [Download Red Hat Enterprise Linux AI](https://developers.redhat.com/products/rhel-ai/download).
- - Container registry credentials for pulling RHAI updates needs to be created.
+ - Container registry credentials for pulling RHEL AI updates needs to be created.
    Generate them at https://access.redhat.com/RegistryAuthentication.

 #### Example Usage